Book Summary: More Money Than God by Sebastian Mallaby

 In the fourth chapter, Mallaby discusses the resurgence of the hedge fund industry in the early 2000s.
 With the advent of new technologies and the rise of the internet, hedge funds were able to access vast amounts of data and use sophisticated algorithms to identify profitable investment opportunities.
 This period also saw the emergence of new types of hedge funds, such as those focused on emerging markets and alternative investments.

-See also Book Summary: Charismatic Leadership by Kevin Murray
+See also Book Summary: Go Like Hell by A. J. Baime

 Chapter 5: The Financial Crisis